nbudhraj/sp21-cse110-lab4/part1/part1.md

 17. The result will be  newArr = [2, 4, 6].
 This is because for each element in the array passed in ([1, 2, 3]) push the result of the callback function, which we have defined as doSomething, into newArr.
 Since doSomething takes in a number and returns its double, then for each element in the array [1, 2, 3], we push the result of doSomething into newArr, which means that newArr holds [2, 4, 6].

-19. Prints 1, and 4 immediately, and then it delays a bit with 3 and waits one second to print 2.
+19. Prints 1 and 4 immediately, and then it delays a bit to print 3 and waits one second to print 2.
 So the output would be:
     1

     4

     3

     2